IntelPython/bearysta/doc/AGGREGATOR.md

 Line-by-line filtering is also available for result files that contain errors or comments.
 Each (key, value) pair under `filter` in the `input` section is treated as (regex, replacement).
-A replacement of null (empty) means to do nothing, and a replacement of `drop` means to actually drop the line (and log it).
+A replacement of null (empty) means to do nothing but mark for inclusion.
+A replacement of `drop` means to actually drop the line and do not report that.
+A replacement of `append` concats current line with previous line enabling regex to match across lines.
+If any filter lines exist, completely unmatched lines will be dropped with logging.
 If the filter section is omitted, no filtering is performed.
-If any filter lines exist, completely unmatched lines will be dropped.

 Once the input section is finished, each parsed file will be converted to a pandas dataframe (using `pd.read_csv`) for further processing